jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O QUINTESSENCE OF PASSION!
 Put away all covetousness and seek contentment;
 for the covetous hath ever been deprived, and the contented hath ever been loved and praised.
 (HW-P 50)

+MERCY

+If thine eyes be
+turned towards mercy, forsake the things that profit thee and cleave unto that which will profit mankind.
+(TB KF)

+MODERATION

+In all matters moderation is
+desirable.
+If a thing is carried to excess, it will prove a source of evil.
+Consider the civilization of the West, how it hath agitated and alarmed the peoples of the world.
+An infernal engine hath been devised, and hath proved so cruel a weapon of destruction that its like none hath ever witnessed or heard.
+(TB KF)

 OBEDIENCE